liferay/liferay-docs/adminGuide/en/chapters/01-introduction-to-liferay-ui.markdown

 their personal space from users who do not.
 They can be members of communities which draw together common interests.
-And they can have roles which define their permissions in the system, and these roles can be scoped by Portal, Organization, or Community.
+And they can have roles which define their permissions in the system, and these roles can be scoped by Portal, Organization, or Site.

 ### User Groups

 User Groups are simple, arbitrary collections of users, created by administrators.
-They can be members of communities or roles.
+They can be members of Sites or Roles.
 Permissions cannot be assigned to User Groups.
-Though User Groups do not have pages like some of the other collections of users (such as Communities or Organizations), they do have page templates which can be used to customize users' personal sets of pages.
+Though User Groups do not have Sites, they do have page templates which can be used to customize users' personal sets of pages.
 This will be fully described below.

 ### Roles